Xander-Coetzee/Webhooks/README.md

 2.  **Worker Interval**: Hardcoded to 30s.
 In production, this would be configurable or event-driven.
 3.  **Mock API**: The `AcmeApiService` mocks the external call and returns static/randomized data for demonstration purposes.
 4.  **Error Handling**: Failed webhooks are marked as `Failed` and not retried automatically.
 A production system would implement exponential backoff retry logic.

+### Future Improvements

+1.  **Resiliency**: Implement proper retry policies (Polly) for the external API calls.
+2.  **Queueing**: Replace the database-polling worker with a true message queue (e.g., Azure Service Bus) for better scalability and immediate processing.
+3.  **Security**: Add API Key authentication for the webhook endpoint to ensure calls typically come from Acme.
+4.  **Testing**: Add unit tests for the Worker logic and integration tests for the full flow.
+5.  **Configuration**: Move magic strings and intervals to `appsettings.json`.